brianshumate/katacoda-scenarios/docker-example/01-start-containers.md

 Apply complete!
 Resources: 7 added, 0 changed, 0 destroyed.
 ```

-You can confirm the container status with `docker ps` like this.
+You can also confirm the container status with `docker ps` like this.

 ```
 docker ps -f name=vtl --format "table {{.Names}}\t{{.Status}}"